galaxyproject/galaxykubeman-helm/README.md

 helm upgrade --install --create-namespace -n gkmns gkm . --values sample-values.yaml --wait --wait-for-jobs
 ```

+It will take about 5 minutes for the Galaxy instance to be ready.
+It will be available at http://[galaxy-nginx service external IP]/galaxy/.

-**Note:** If you will want to redeploy this instance, before deleting it, make sure to record the ID of the Galaxy PVC.
+**Note:** If you will want to redeploy this instance (ie, keep the data), before deleting it, make sure to record the ID of the Galaxy PVC.

 ## Redeploying a Galaxy instance
 If you want to redeploy a Galaxy instance, meaning create a new instance but